-Reader in Politics (University of Birmingham)
+Professor of Politics (University of Surrey)

-The major strands of Daniele Albertazzi’s work have been about populism in Western Europe, party organisation, Italian politics, Swiss politics, and the communication strategies, styles of propaganda and mass media use of political parties.
+The major strands of Daniele Albertazzi’s work have been about populism in Western Europe, party organisation, Italian politics, Swiss politics, and the communication strategies and mass media use of political parties.
 Before working at this research project (which is funded by the Economic and Social Research Council – ESRC), Daniele has been principal investigator on three projects that have now been concluded.
 These were financed by other major UK funding bodies, such as the Leverhulme Trust, The Arts and Humanities Research Board (AHRC) and the British Academy.

 He has convened or co-convened the Italian Politics Specialist group of the Political Studies Association between 2008 and 2018.

 Senior Lecturer in European Politics (Queen Mary, University of London)

 Previously, Stijin van Kessel was Lecturer in Politics at Loughborough University and between October 2013 and September 2015 was postdoctoral fellow at the Heinrich-Heine-University Düsseldorf, funded by the Alexander von Humboldt Foundation.